 Fwd: Rhodiola fui and Rhodiola sinuata: 5 posts by 3 authors.
-Attachments (4)
+3 correct images.

 I have just come across some images of Rhodiola sent to me by the late Krishan Lal.
 I do not have any current means of verifying his identifications (though I believe he had input from others) but I consider it would be useful to share them with members for reference purposes.
 Krishan himself posted his thoughts but did not send these images.

 We always need to remember that Rhodiola is an EXTREMELY troublesome genus identification and nomenclature-wise.
 The more images we have the better, along with considered suggestions as to identifications.